venkatabinary/Multi-tier-architectures-design/README.md

 Presentation <br>
 Static content is hosted with Cloud Front <br>
 Logic <br>
-Logic of the Application is implemented with Lambda servces.
+Design Application with different microservices provisoned with Lambda servces.
 Other options - ECS, EKS etc <br>
 Data <br>
 Data can be hosted based on the data types.
 It is implemented with Dynamo Db for NoSQL data types.
 Other options based on data tupe - - RDS/OLTP, Redshift/OLAP, S3/static content.